Asymptotic multiplicities and Monge-Amp\`ere masses (with an appendix by S\'ebastien Boucksom): Introduction

 \end{theorem}

-Also Question~\ref{mfab} is answered positively for psh weights with sup-analytic singularities : see Corollary~\ref{supsup} where one finds that these are a class of psh weights which are particularly well described by using graded systems of ideals.
+In particular, this unifies all the currently known positive results (to our knowledge) for Demailly's strong continuity on psh weights since the class also includes psh weights with asymptotically analytic singularities.

 This paper is organized as follows.
-In Section 2, we collect basic definitions and properties on plurisubharmonic singularities.
-In Section 3, we discuss Siu and Green functions and prove Theorem~\ref{eaebeq} and Theorem~\ref{gs}.
-In Section 4, we apply the work of K\"uronya and Wolfe to our setting and prove Theorem~\ref{kuronya}.
-In Section 5, we revisit sup-analytic singularities from \cite{R13a} and prove Theorem~\ref{supana}.
+In Section 2, we prepare fundamental definitions and properties of psh singularities and psh weights.
+In Section 3, we discuss Siu and Green functions associated to a graded system of ideals and prove Theorem~\ref{eaebeq} and Theorem~\ref{gs}.
+In Section 4, we apply the algebraic result of K\"uronya and Wolfe to our setting and prove Theorem~\ref{kuronya}.
+In Section 5, we apply Theorem~\ref{eaeb} to study psh weights with sup-analytic singularities and prove Theorem~\ref{supana}.
 Finally in Section 6 as an appendix, Theorem~\ref{eaeb} is proved by S. Boucksom. \\